Sudarshanhavale/solo_packages/README.md

     It's Mostly written in mel programming and also uses some old school techniques.
     Apparently Autodesk has done many improvements in Maya so I am thinking of updating this tool further.
     ```

+* **Silhouette:**
+The silhouette tool reveals only the borderline of the given CG
+target with the applied x-ray effect on the rest of the area.
+This is very helpful for VFX artists while matching CG animation
+with the real shoot plates.
+Also, the toggling feature helps
+Artists to quickly review the outcome by swapping this entire
+effect.
+Here is a quick [demonstration](https://youtu.be/yCa3Pp88fLs "Maya Silhouette Tool") of the Silhouette Tool.